A lot has happened at the

 Dr. Andrei Calin, Emeritus Associate Professor of Medicine at Stanford University, California, USA, and Consultant Rheumatologist, Royal National Hospital for Rheumatic Diseases, Bath.

-The title of the talk: -
+The title of the talk: - RHEUMA has it: -

 ” A hitch-hiker’s guide to rheumatology, and biomedical / epidemiological research “